 - 74% of the C-Level audience believed that digital marketing enabled challenger brands to punch above their weight when competing for their attention

-2. Use multi-channel marketing approach.
+2. Use a multi-channel marketing approach

 With an effective multi-channel contact plan, you can connect to a wider clientele base easily.
 One important channel is LinkedIn.
 You can email them a killer offer to make them accept your call and make sure to follow up your call with another message via email.